 The Computer Center provides computing services to students, faculty, and administrative offices of both the college and the seminary.
 The Computer Center is centrally located in the William Spoelhof College Center.
 A new student computer laboratory is now available on the first floor of the library.
 This computing complex offers access to the college network including PC and Macintosh computers and terminals for the Sun and Prime computers.
-Other computer laboratories on campus include PC networks in residence halls, a new Sun classroom in North Hall, an Engineering laboratory in the Science building, and an English classroom in the Fine Arts Center.
+Other computer laboratories on campus include PC networks in residence halls, a Sun classroom in North Hall, an Engineering laboratory in the Science building, and an English classroom in the Fine Arts Center.

-Software currently available to students includes WordMARC word processing, SPSSx for statistics, Lotus 1-2-3 and Quattro Pro spreadsheets, dBase III + database, Hypercard, and Pagemaker along with a variety of disciplinespecific educational software.
-Additions to our current software will include Word Perfect word processing, Paradox database, and the Systat statistical package.
+Software currently available to students includes WordMARC and WordPerfect word processing, SPSSx and Systat for statistics, Lotus 1-2-3, Quattro Pro and Wingz spreadsheets, dBase III + and Paradox databases, Hypercard, and Pagemaker along with a variety of discipline-specific educational software.
 Many departments are making major advances in the integration of computing with their curriculum.